 We discuss in this report, in the 2019 Annual Report and in our other filings with the SEC, various risks that may materially affect our business.
 In addition, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Note Regarding Forward-Looking Statements" included herein.
-The extent to which the COVID-19 pandemic adversely affects our business and financial results may also have the effect of heightening or exacerbating many of the other risks described in the "Risk Factors" section of our 2019 Annual Report.
+There have been no material changes to our risk factors from the risk factors previously disclosed in the 2019 Annual Report, as amended or supplemented by our First Quarter Form 10-Q.